signl4/docs/integrations/industrial-shields/industrial-shields.md

 When a critical state, like a high temperature, has been detected SIGNL4 takes care about finding and alerting the right people so they can take care immediately.

-THe integration of SIGNL4 with Industrial Shields devices is straightforward.
+The integration of SIGNL4 with Industrial Shields devices is straightforward.

 ## Prerequisites
 - A [SIGNL4](https://www.signl4.com/) account